digital-asset/daml/daml-lf/README.md

 - `repl` is the below-described REPL, manipulating an internal engine state and running scenarios at your command.

+- `scalatest-tools` includes Scalatest addons used by the test suites of the various packages above.

 - `testing-tools` helps you run scenarios from Scalatest.